bmw-tech/widget_driver/README.md

 [![License](https://img.shields.io/badge/license-MIT-purple.svg)](LICENSE)

 A Flutter presentation layer framework,
-which will clean up your widget code, make your widgets more maintainable and easier to test and removes the need to mock thousands of dependencies in your widget tests.
+which will clean up your widget code, make your widgets more maintainable and easier to test, and removes the need to mock thousands of dependencies in your widget tests.
 Let's go driving! 🚙💨

 The `WidgetDriver` framework is built up on different dart packages.
 The core package which contains the actual framework is the `widget_driver`.
 Then there are some helper packages which support with code generation and making testing easier.